cozodb/cozo/docs/source/algorithms.rst

     The performance of A\* star algorithm heavily depends on how good your heuristic function is.
 Passing in ``0`` as the estimate is always valid, but then you really should be using Dijkstra's algorithm.

-    Good heuristics usually come about from a metric in the ambient space in which your data lives, e.g. spherical distance on the surface of a sphere, or Manhattan distance on a grid. :func:`Func.Math.haversine_deg_input` could be helpful for the spherical case.
+    Good heuristics usually come about from a metric in the ambient space in which your data live, e.g. spherical distance on the surface of a sphere, or Manhattan distance on a grid. :func:`Func.Math.haversine_deg_input` could be helpful for the spherical case.
 Note that you must use the correct units for the distance.

     Providing a heuristic that is not guaranteed to be a lower-bound *might* be acceptable if you are fine with inaccuracies.
 The errors in the answers are bound by the sum of the margins of your over-estimates.